JHarrison21/comp423-course-notes/docs/tutorials/go-setup.md

 !!! note "Go Installation"
-    It should output the version if installed, if not there nothing will be found.
+    If installed, it should output the version, otherwise, no version number will show.
 ---

 ### 6. **`Create a New Go Project`**